dmitry-helios/PyCallShot/README.md

-# Call Shot to the Nuts
+# Called Shot to the Nuts

 PyCallShot is a simple independent Python library for rolling dice and managing dice rolls in your games and applications.